TomSpencerLondon/neetcode-dsa/README.md

 # neetcode-dsa
-Practice Algorithms and Data Structures with Needcode
+Practice Algorithms and Data Structures with Neetcode

 # Static Arrays